- Academic English Studies (ESL)

 1. Two years of college Russian is the prerequisite for this program.
 It is especially good for foreign languages majors with Russian as a primary language and for students who want to study in the “other” (Asian) Russia.

-2. Unlike the St. Petersburg program, LC students at VSUES take all courses in Russian and live in the university dorm with other international students most of whom are from Japan, China and the Koreas.
+2. Unlike the St. Petersburg program, LC students at VSUES take all courses in Russian and live in the university dorm with Russian roommates.
+Most of the other international students are from Japan, China and the Koreas, so your common language will more than likely be Russian.
 Academic offerings include Russian conversation, grammar, phonetics, reading the mass media, and history of the Russian Far East

 3. Students are placed in Russian courses by proficiency level: intermediate or advanced.
 The academic program is supported by extensive co-curricular activities, including excursions to local museums and points of interest, club activities, sports events, volunteer work, etc.